Speaker Wesley Hunt

 “Changing Washington won’t be easy, but graduating from West Point and serving in the United States Army, being deployed to combat zones, and flying Apache helicopters over Iraq has prepared me for tough fights and big challenges.
 I truly believe nothing is more worth fighting for than our great country and our way of life in the Houston area.”

 NOMADS works with other major oil and gas associations and petroleum societies in the Houston area to disseminate knowledge about the international oilfield, to help those seeking jobs in the Energy Industry, and to foster friendships for energy professionals found across a range of disciplines in the international Oil and Gas Industries.

-NOMADS holds monthly petroleum society meetings at the Houston Engineering and Scientific Society (H.E.S.S.)
-Club in Houston, Texas.
+NOMADS holds monthly petroleum society meetings in Houston, Texas.
 Our members help each other find jobs in the energy industry, opportunities in the international energy industry, and share ideas on the current status of the global oil and gas markets.

 If you are an oil and gas professional in the energy industry who is seeking membership in a petroleum society, please contact us or stop by our next oil and gas association meeting in Houston.